Kalkberg/Learning/README.md

 MIT_6189* - *Scripts written while working through MIT's open courseware for course 6.189 - A gentle introduction to Python

 MomentTensor - Convert strike, dip, and rake to harvard moment tensor solution.
 Not working.

+multithreading - Learned how to do basic multithreading

 netCDF_Plot.py - Plots netCDF data.
 Currently configured to plot dynamic topography derived from Molnar et al., 2015